HiveMQ Edge Protocol Adapters

 Topic Filter Dialog from Workspace

-Once a topic filter has been created, there are two options to assign a schema to it: Option 1: The easiest way is when you’re already sending data to a topic that is included in the topic filter.
-The topic filter dialog has the option to infer a schema from existing traffic.
+1. If you are already sending data to a topic that is included in the topic filter, the topic filter dialog gives you the option to infer a schema from existing traffic.

 Infer a schema from existing traffic